puppetlabs/puppetlabs-mysql/README.md

 ##Module Description

-The MySQL module manages both the installation and configuration of MySQL as well as extends Pupppet to allow management of MySQL resources, such as databases, users, and grants.
+The MySQL module manages both the installation and configuration of MySQL as well as extends Puppet to allow management of MySQL resources, such as databases, users, and grants.

 ##Backwards Compatibility